Thursday, December 31, 2009

 back to our yard.
 Surprise of surprises!

-With Paul running to the kitchen to
+With Paul running to the kitchen to grab

-some multi grain bread, Mama Cruiser,
+some multi grain bread, Mama Cruiser, who

-is leaner, began snorting,
+is leaner, began snorting, wiggling her way

 past the screen door.